 Calazaza's Delicious Dereliction (Tupelo Press), translations of Suzanne Dracius, from Martinique, was published in 2015.
 The Nomads, My Brothers, Go Out to Drink from the Big Dipper (Seagull Books, distributed by the University of Chicago Press), translations of Abdourahman Waberi, from Djibouti, was also published in 2015, and was a finalist for the 2016 Best Translated Book Award for Poetry, as well as one of ten "Best Books of 2015" by Beltway Poetry Quarterly.

-Three new books are forthcoming in 2018, including a co-translation of a novel with Catherine Maigret Kellogg of The Dancing Other by Suzanne Dracius (November 2017, Seagull Books), Naming the Dawn (Spring 2018, Seagull Books), more translations of Abdourahman Waberi, and Infusion of Violets (Fall 2018, Seagull Books), Carlson's second full-length collection of poems.
+Three new books are forthcoming in 2018, including a co-translation of a novel with Catherine Maigret Kellogg of The Dancing Other by Suzanne Dracius (Spring 2018, Seagull Books), Naming the Dawn (May 2018, Seagull Books), more translations of Abdourahman Waberi, and Infusion of Violets (Spring 2019, Seagull Books), Carlson's second full-length collection of poems.